Cost of interest group: $45; $25 for New Graduates; $10 for undergraduate nursing students (Inc HST)

-CHNIG provides members with opportunities for: knowledge exchange through professional development including relevant webinars and newsletters; networking with other community health nurses, and involvement on professional practice committees; bursaries and awards for education, research, excellence in practice, and participation in annual general meetings (AGM); advocacy on issues important to community health nurses; and, participation in forums to influence health policy.
+CHNIG provides members with opportunities for: knowledge exchange through professional development including relevant webinars and health promotion seminar series; networking with other community health nurses; involvement on professional practice committees; bursaries and awards for education, research, excellence in practice, and participation in annual general meetings (AGMs); advocacy on issues important to community health nurses; and participation in forums to influence health policy.

 As a member of this RNAO interest group you are entitled to:

 - Frequent communication and updates via CHNIG website and social media platforms including Twitter, Instagram and Facebook

 - Opportunity to apply for educational bursaries and research grants

 - Knowledge exchange in the form of professional development, including health promotion seminars series webinars.